Real mutually unbiased bases and representations of groups of odd order by real scaled Hadamard matrices of 2-power size: Partial orthogonal spreads, real mutually unbiased bases and Hadamard matrices

-Let $U$ be a one-dimensional totally isotropic subspace of $V$ and let $\hat{U}$ be the corresponding elementary abelian subgroup of $G$ of order $q^2$.
-Since $\chi(x)=0$ for any non-identity element $x$ of $\hat{U}$ and $\chi(1)=q^2= |\hat{U}|$, it follows that $X$ defines the regular representation of $\hat{U}$ by restriction.
-Now the irreducible characters of $\hat{U}$ have degree 1, since the group is abelian, and they take only the values $\pm 1$, since each element has order 1 or 2.
-The underlying real vector space $\mathbb{R}^{q^2}$ then splits as the direct sum of $q^2$ one-dimensional subspaces which are each invariant under the action of $X(\hat{U})$.
-Each of these one-dimensional subspaces determines a different irreducible (linear) character of $\hat{U}$.
+Let $U$ be an $m$-dimensional totally singular subspace of $V$ and let $\widehat{U}$ be the corresponding elementary abelian subgroup of $E_f$ of order $q^m$.
+Since $\chi(x)=0$ for any non-identity element $x$ of $\widehat{U}$ and $\chi(1)=q^m= |\widehat{U}|$, it follows that $X$ defines the regular representation of $\widehat{U}$ by restriction.
+Now the irreducible characters of $\widehat{U}$ have degree 1, since the group is abelian, and they take only the values $\pm 1$, since each element has order 1 or 2.
+The underlying real vector space $\mathbb{R}^{q^m}$ then splits as the direct sum of $q^m$ one-dimensional subspaces which are each invariant under the action of $X(\widehat{U})$.
+Each of these one-dimensional subspaces determines a different irreducible (linear) character of $\widehat{U}$.